|

 "Most people's lives, what are they but trails of debris - each day more debris, more debris... long, long trails of debris, with nothing to clean it all up but death."

 Footage of Taylor in the swimsuit is featured prominently in the film's 1959 promotional preview/trailer.
-It isn't particularly important to the film's story except that the headless body of Sebastian (we never see his face throughout the whole film, which mimics the many headless images of men found in the paintings and sculpture around Sebastian's poetry studio back in New Orleans) is shown strolling past Taylor in the swimsuit kneeling in the sand at his feet, as if to underline that this fellow simply isn't interested in girls.
-In an era of Hollywood in which Marilyn Monroe and Jayne Mansfield were flourishing, Taylor in the white suit may have just been a natural way to compete in that arms-race, but in Taylor's pix, there is no pretense at enjoying it, she seems hardened and possibly angry.
+It isn't particularly important to the film's story except that the headless body of Sebastian (we never see his face throughout the whole film, which mimics the many headless images of men found in the paintings and sculpture around Sebastian's poetry studio back in New Orleans) is shown strolling past Taylor in her swimsuit kneeling in the sand at his feet, as if to underline that this fellow simply isn't interested in girls.
+In an era of Hollywood in which Marilyn Monroe and Jayne Mansfield were flourishing, Taylor in the white suit may have just been a natural way to compete in that voluptuary arms-race.
+However, in Taylor's pix, there is no pretense of her enjoying her time at the beach (which in the story is forced upon her character Catherine as part of how Sebastian lured young men into his contact).
+Taylor portrays the experience as hardening and anger-making.

 Taylor was paid the huge sum (by 1959 standards) of $500,000 to appear in the movie.

-The plot is the mystery of whether Catherine (Elizabeth Taylor) is truly crazy and what the 'unspeakable' activities were of the dead Sebastian who is worshipped by his still living mother (Hepburn) who wants to have the last say in explaining Sebastian to the world, to Cukrowicz (and to us).
-The emphasis by Mrs. Venable is that he was a great poet, in the manner of other great professions, like doctors, for example, "using people creatively" in their work.
-It sounds like all too much hyperbole, but it's all we have to go on after Cukrowicz's long interview with Mrs Venable at the start of the film.
+The plot is the mystery of whether Catherine (Elizabeth Taylor) is truly crazy and what the 'unspeakable' activities were of the dead Sebastian who is worshipped by his still-living mother (Hepburn) who wants to have the last say in explaining (or defending) Sebastian to the world, to Cukrowicz (and to us).

-That is, until Elizabeth Taylor takes over the narrative, and the story goes from a crazy young man's indictment of God (because nature is mad and violent, so must God be) into an indictment of a crazy young man who used people and sought self-destruction and the alleviation of boredom as if the two were the same thing.
+Finally Elizabeth Taylor takes over the narrative, and the story strays from a crazy young man's indictment of God (because nature is mad and violent, so must God be) into an indictment of the crazy young man who used people and sought self-destruction and the alleviation of boredom as if the two were the same thing.

 Not that Taylor's character can clearly remember what happened to Sebastian.
 She does not say he was crazy, rather, her view was that Sebastian was kind and gentle, and was making himself into an inexplicable 'sacrifice.'

 Mrs. Venable likes Cukrowicz (whose last name means "sugar" in Polish, learning this, Mrs. Venable promptly calls him "Dr. Sugar") and as the story progresses she clearly begins to confuse her dead son with the living Doctor.
-Cukrowicz's boss (Albert Dekker as Dr. Hockstader) is counting on the attachment Mrs. Venable has to smooth the way for a large endowment to finance a new hospital building.
-The only catch is the lobotomy.
+Cukrowicz's boss (Albert Dekker as Dr. Hockstader) is counting on the attachment Mrs. Venable has developed to smooth the way to the large endowment that will finance a new hospital building.
+The only catch is that lobotomy.
 Catherine Holly (Taylor) is a fly already in the mouth of the 'devouring organism', and Cukrowicz has an important role to play in order to seal the deal.

 Cukrowicz: 'insane' is such a meaningless word.'